-Withholding tax represented PRC withholding tax on income from a PRC customer at 10% of the gross invoice amount.
+Withholding tax on foreign income represented PRC withholding tax on income from a PRC customer at 10% of the gross invoice amount.

-No provision for Hong Kong Profits Tax or Taiwan Income Tax has been made as the Group has no assessable profit arising in Hong Kong and Taiwan for both years.
+Hong Kong Profits Tax is calculated at 16.5% for both years.
+No provision for Hong Kong Profits Tax has been made as the Group has no assessable profit arising in Hong Kong for both years.

 Taiwan Income Tax is calculated at a prevailing rate of 17% for both years.
-No provision for Taiwan Income Tax has been made as the Group did not have any assessable profit arising in Taiwan for both years.
+Provision for Taiwan Income Tax has been made as the Group has assessable profit arising in Taiwan for the year ended 31 December 2014.
+No provision for Taiwan Income Tax has been made as the Group did not have any assessable profit arising in Taiwan for the year ended 31 December 2013.

-Taxation arising in the USA is calculated at a prevailing rate of 38% for the year ended 31 December 2013 (2012: 40.7%).
+Taxation arising in the USA is calculated at a prevailing rate at 38% for the both years.
 No provision for Federal Income Tax and State and Local Income Tax has been made as the Group did not have any assessable profit arising in the USA for both years.